Nintendo at E3 2018: Fortnite, Super Smash Bros. Ultimate, Mario Party and more

 Octopath Traveler: the exclusive Switch RPG by Square Enix, hits July 13, with a demo coming June 14.
 JRPG lovers, rejoice.

-- Mario + Rabbids Kingdom Battle's Donkey Kong Adventure add-on DLC hits June 26.
+- Mario + Rabbids Kingdom Battle's Donkey Kong Adventure add-on DLC (June 26)

 - Pixark, by Snail Games USA (Fall 2018)